sjbiaga/kittens/recursion-2-schemes/README.md

 - a singleton - the case of `VarF`, or

-- a `Set` union of the arguments - the case of the rest (lest `InvF` with just on argument, returned directly).
+- a `Set` union of the arguments - the case of the rest (lest `InvF` with just one argument, returned directly).

 ```Scala
 object ExprF: